MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 - **Friends List**
 - **PlayStream Event History**.

-Please make sure you read the first section above which details how to make sure you have all of a player’s PlayFabIds.
+Make sure you read the first section above which details how to make sure you have all of a player’s PlayFabIds.

 This API immediately returns a `JobReceiptId`, which you should store in your records for future reference.
 It may take some time before the export is available for download.